razvanrsx/test/README.md

 Each microservice is a standalone Maven project:

 1. Open the repository folder in IntelliJ IDEA.
 2. Import Maven projects when prompted.
-IntelliJ detects the four services automatically.
+IntelliJ detects the three services automatically.
 3. Use the Maven tool window or create Spring Boot run configurations for the `*ServiceApplication` classes.
+Update `SPRING_DATASOURCE_*` environment variables in each configuration to point at a running PostgreSQL instance.
 4. Optionally configure a Docker Compose run configuration targeting `docker-compose.yml` for full-stack execution.

 ## Configuration